krateoplatformops/krateo-lab/krateo-v2-composable-portal/step6/text.md

 Focus on the `actions` array.

-What happens when we try to retrieve the `FormTemplate` as `cyberjoker` user?
+What happens when we try to retrieve the `Card` as `cyberjoker` user?

 ```plain
 kubectl get widget template-fireworksapp-card --namespace fireworksapp-system -o yaml --kubeconfig cyberjoker.kubeconfig